dereuromark/cakephp-cache/docs/Full-page.md

 ## TODOS
 - Limit filename length to around 200 (as it includes query strings) and add md5 hashsum instead as suffix.
 - Extract the common file name part into a trait for both component and filter to use.
-- Allow other caching approaches than just file cache?
+- Allow other caching approaches than just file cache? => Cache Engine(s)
 - Allow usage of subfolders for File cache to avoid the folder to have millions of files as a flat list?
 - What happens with custom headers set in the original request?
 How can we pass those to the final cached response?
 - Re-implement the removed CacheHelper with its nocache parts?